maximdeclercq/vtk-hackathon-2021/readme.md

 If you run into issues, we'll have a look at the start of the event itself.
 We'll provide a solution so you can work on a remote VM as well in case it really does not work locally.

-Next to that you'll need to have a Python 3 environment, and ideally you already look to install the Scrapy package: http://doc.scrapy.org/en/latest/intro/install.html#installation-guide
+Next to that you'll need to have a Python environment, and ideally you already look to install the Scrapy package: http://doc.scrapy.org/en/latest/intro/install.html#installation-guide

-If you have set this up, call us and we will grant each member of your group access to your groups' gcloud project.
+If you have set this up, call us and we will grant each member of your group access to your groups' gcloud project, and give you the address of the server you'll work with.

 If you run into issues with software setup, give us a call and we'll have a look at the start of the event.

 # 1. Introduction